Search NoeHill Contact NoeHill

 This phenomenon was observed as early as the 5th century BCE in China and was studied by Aristotle, the Arabian scholar Alhazen of Basra, and Leonardo da Vinci among others, particularly as a technique for viewing solar eclipses.

-San Francisco's Camera Obscura, located above the Pacific behind the Cliff House, was built by Floyd Jennings in 1946 as an attraction for nearby Playland-at-the-Beach.
-About ten years later, Mr. Jennings modified the building to look like a camera carelessly left behind by a giant tourist enraptured by the view of the Pacific.
+San Francisco's camera obscura, located above the Pacific Ocean behind the Cliff House, was built by Floyd Jennings in 1946 as an attraction for nearby Playland-at-the-Beach.
+About ten years later, Mr. Jennings modified the building to look like a camera carelessly left behind by a giant tourist enraptured by the view.

 The simple mechanism consists of a ten-inch rotating mirror which projects a flowing image of the outside world through focusing lenses onto a horizontal viewing surface.